 SFTP public keys are used as an alternative authentication method for establishing secure FTP connections when importing and exporting contacts.
 Instead of authenticating with a password, the public key authentication uses a pair of keys, one private and one public.
-The private key is kept secret and is typically encrypted on the user’s FTP client for safekeeping.
+The private key is kept secret and is typically stored in the user’s home directory for safekeeping.
 As proof of owning the private key, the user reveals only their public key when making an SFTP connection.

 Your private keys will be stored in Cordial without being revealed outright.
-However, you will be provided the corresponding public keys for authenticating SFTP contact import and export connections.
+However, you will be provided the corresponding public keys to add to your server for authenticating SFTP contact import and export connections.

 Create a New Secret